Scripts allow authors to add interactivity to their documents.

 user agent must queue a task to fire a simple

-event named error
+event named error at the

 element, and abort these steps.